04 Jan How Can I Get My Business to Show Up in Local Search Results?

 Listing your business online is easy and doesn’t take long.
 However, your business won’t appear in local search results immediately — it can sometimes take weeks.
 The amount of time it takes depends on a number of factors, including competition in your area, the platform, and the quality of your business details.

 In 2014, Google released a study titled Understanding Consumers’ Local Search Behavior.
 This revealed several interesting findings, including:

 - Local searches lead to more sales than non-local searches

 - Four out of five consumers want ads customized according to their city and zip code

 - Half of local searches from smartphones are for a business’s store address

 - 30% of consumers are more likely to buy in store if they know that the store is nearby

 Local search is the most profitable way for your business to interact with customers during their buying journey.
 Have you optimized your website for local search?
-If you want to propel your site to the first page, check out our SEO Basic Training for tips and tricks about local SEO.
+If you want to propel your site to the first page, check out our SEO blog for tips and tricks about local SEO.